-A lunchtime cruise on the Seine will allow you to enjoy the excellent French gastronomy while experiencing in the distance, jewels of French architecture such as the Louvre, the Eiffel Tower, Notre Dame Cathedral and much more.
+A lunchtime cruise on the Seine will allow you to enjoy excellent French cuisine while experiencing French architectural gems such as the Louvre, the Eiffel Tower, Notre Dame Cathedral and much more from a distance.

-It is an ideal excursion to do on your first day, the food, the service and the scenery are totally worth it.
-This tour can take from 4 to 5 hours depending on the company you hire and its itinerary of monuments.
+This is an ideal excursion to do on your first day, the food, the service and the scenery are totally worth it.
+This excursion can take from 4 to 5 hours depending on the company you hire and its itinerary of monuments.

 Paris Sightseeing Bus

-When going to a new city for the first time, one way to quickly familiarize yourself is to take a tour on one of the Paris sightseeing buses.
-Taking into consideration all the activities and places that Paris has to offer, I highly recommend it!
+When you first go to a new city, one way to familiarize yourself quickly is to take a tour on one of the Paris sightseeing buses.
+Taking into consideration all the activities and corners that Paris has to know I highly recommend it!

 - Schedule: This type of service is usually available from 9.30 am to 5 pm.
 A new bus leaves every 40 minutes on average.